mihirmjog/PanoptoVideoDownloader/README.md

-This package downloads videos hosted on Panopto using JDownloader's web interface.
-Currently, this package has not been updated to reflect the changes in Selenium.
+This package downloads videos hosted on Panopto using JDownloader's web interface, regardless of whether Panopto has enabled downloads for that particular video.

+TODO: Use the JDownloader API to download videos instead of the web interface.